smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 I'm making this for fun, it's not finished but feel free to use it, don't question my old messy code that I plan on refactoring later :)

+## Features

+* **Frontend Technologies:**
+    * Tailwind CSS: A utility-first CSS framework for building modern designs.
+    * HTMX:  A library for adding rich interactions without the need for full-page reloads.
+* **Backend Enhancements:**
+    * Loguru: A powerful logging library for structured, efficient logging.
+    * Custom User Model:  Provides more flexibility than Django's built-in user model.
+* **JavaScript Modules:** Ready-to-use components for adding interactive features to your templates (e.g., toggle button groups).

 ## Installation and Setup
 1. Clone the repository to your local machine:
 ```bash